-This recipe for Instant Pot Pot Roast creates an amazingly tender and flavorful pot roast that is served with potatoes and carrots for a family-favorite comfort food recipe made fast!
+This Instant Pot Pot Roast recipe results in the best pot roast ever!
+Made with only a handful of ingredients, the Instant Pot creates an amazingly tender and flavorful pot roast that is served alongside perfectly cooked potatoes and carrots for a family-favorite recipe made fast!

 why you'll love Instant Pot Pot Roast

-- You can use a frozen chuck roast.
-Because of how fast the Instant Pot heats ups, you can safely cook a frozen beef roast in the Instant Pot.
+- Works with Frozen Pot Roast.
+Because of how fast the Instant Pot heats up, you can safely cook a frozen beef roast in the Instant Pot.

-- Flavorful and tender.
-My Papa's secret ingredient to achieving the BEST pot roast was horseradish.
-The horseradish is key to tenderizing the meat and adding so much flavor.
-But don't worry about it causing the pot roast to be overly spicy, as it only adds a subtle, yet irresistible flavor.
+- Unbelievably Tender and Flavorful.
+My Papa's secret ingredient to achieving the BEST pot roast was to add horseradish.
+Just like in my recipes for Instant Pot Beef Stew and Vegetable Beef Soup, the horseradish is key to tenderizing the pot roast and adding a subtle, irresistible flavor.

 - Beef Broth: Use low-sodium beef broth or stock to control the sodium content.